Quick Answer

 > Provider sponsored organization.

 The Medicare Advantage Plan applies different rules, restrictions, and costs, affecting when and how you receive care.
 Under this plan, you can have additional benefits not available in Medicare, like training, caregiver counseling, and dental and vision care.
-The plan may have different premiums besides the part B premiums, a network of providers, and cost-sharing for covered services.
+The plan may have different premiums besides the Part B premiums, a network of providers, and cost-sharing for covered services.
+According to the Kaiser Family Foundation (KFF), more than 54% of all Medicare beneficiaries were enrolled in a Medicare Advantage plan as of 2025, with major carriers including UnitedHealthcare, Humana, and CVS Health’s Aetna dominating enrollment.
+The CMS Medicare Advantage rate data shows continued growth in plan availability across most U.S. counties.

 > Part D